sriramlab/GENIE/README.md

 environment (-e): The path of environment file annotation (-annot): The path of genotype annotation file. num_vec (-k): The number of random vectors (10 is recommended). num_block (-jn): The number of jackknife blocks(100 is recommended).
-The higher number of jackknife blocks the higher memory usage. out_put (-o): The path of the output file.
+The higher the number of jackknife blocks, the higher the memory usage. out_put (-o): The path of the output file.

 By default, GENIE fits a single GxE variance component.
-To partition GxE component w.r.t the annotation file, add "-eXannot" flag.
+To partition the GxE component w.r.t the annotation file, add "-eXannot" flag.

 ```
 ## File formats